Car Won’t Start? 5 Signs of a Bad Starter

 As the weather gets colder, car failure rates increase.
 A vehicle’s starter motor is one of the most important parts that is responsible for firing up the engine and initiating the starting process.

-However it can leave you stranded and unable to start the car if it malfunctions.
+However, it can leave you stranded and unable to start the car if it malfunctions.

 This article will help you identify common symptoms of a faulty one, its potential causes, and essential troubleshooting steps.
-Additionally, we’ll offer quick solutions to keep your car moving.
-It doesn’t matter if you’re a seasoned car enthusiast or new to automotive maintenance, this guide covers you.

 What is a Car Starter?